ChenPeleg/hours-report/docs/how it works.md

 - branch names if are any (until a certain limit of characters per day)\
 - commit messages (until a certain limit of characters per day)

+## Difference between commit creation date and author date

+The commit date is the date that the commit was created.
+The author date is the date that the commit was committed.
+The author date is the one that is used to calculate the work days.